masdzub/tulisan/_tabs/now.md

 icon: fas fa-info-circle
 ---

-**Now Page -  2023**
+**Now Page - 2024**

-Hi, I'm Masdzub, a Senior Technical Support Specialist at <a href="https://domainesia.com/" target="_blank" rel="noopener">DomaiNesia</a>.
+Hi, I'm Dzub, a System Adminstrator at <a href="https://worldhost.group/" target="_blank" rel="noopener">World Host Group</a>.
 Here's what I'm currently focused on:

 **Work:**

-- Providing technical support at <a href="https://domainesia.com/" target="_blank" rel="noopener">DomaiNesia</a>, assisting users with web hosting-related queries and troubleshooting issues to ensure seamless operations.
-- Monitoring system and procedural processes like Abuse, SSL, migration, cPanel license, and other issues.
+- Serving as a System Administrator at World Host Group, where responsibilities include managing and maintaining server infrastructure, ensuring system stability, and overseeing the technical aspects of hosting services.
-- Develop and implement technical support processes and procedures to improve efficiency and effectiveness.
+- Implementing and optimizing system configurations to enhance performance and security.
+- Collaborating with cross-functional teams to address technical challenges and improve overall service delivery.
+- Keeping abreast of the latest industry trends and technologies to contribute to the continuous improvement of World Host Group's hosting solutions.

 **Blogging:**

-- Actively writing and sharing insights on my <a href="https://tulisan.masdzub.com/" target="_blank" rel="noopener">blog</a>.
-Documenting my journey in learning system administration for Linux and other tech-related topics.
+- Actively sharing insights and experiences on my [blog](https://tulisan.masdzub.com/).
+Documenting my journey in learning system administration for Linux and delving into various tech-related topics.

 **Learning:**

-- Engaged in learning and deepening my expertise in Linux system administration.
-Exploring various aspects and tools to enhance my skills and knowledge base.
+- Continuously deepening my expertise in Linux system administration.
+Actively exploring different aspects and tools to enhance my skills and broaden my knowledge base.
-- Diving into additional Linux-related subjects to broaden my understanding and proficiency.
+- Engaging in additional Linux-related subjects to further expand my understanding and proficiency.

 **Resume:**

-- Curating my resume and professional <a href="https://resume.masdzub.com/" target="_blank" rel="noopener">profile</a> to reflect my experiences, skills, and ongoing learning journey.
+- Regularly updating and curating my resume and professional [profile](https://resume.masdzub.com/) to accurately reflect my evolving experiences, growing skill set, and ongoing learning journey.

 **GitHub Documentation:**

-- Maintaining a repository (github.com/masdzub) containing detailed documentation of my projects, technical explorations, and learning milestones.
+- Maintaining a repository ([github.com/masdzub](https://github.com/masdzub)) containing detailed documentation of my projects, technical explorations, and learning milestones.

 **Goals:**

-- Continuously advancing my skills in Linux system administration and related technologies through hands-on practice and online resources.
+- Unceasingly advancing my proficiency in Linux system administration and related technologies through hands-on practice and continuous exploration of online resources.
-- Contributing actively to open-source projects, especially those related to Linux and system administration.
+- Actively contributing to open-source projects, with a particular focus on those interconnected with Linux and system administration.

 **Interests:**

-- Exploring innovative tools and technologies within the Linux ecosystem.
+- Delving into cutting-edge tools and technologies within the expansive Linux ecosystem.
-- Reading books, articles, and forums related to system administration, cloud computing, and technology advancements.
+- Devouring books, articles, and forums that delve into the realms of system administration, cloud computing, and the latest technological advancements.

 This "now page" provides a snapshot of my current focus and aspirations as I pursue growth and knowledge in the field of Linux system administration.